Table of Contents

 So let’s start.
 But first, take a backup of your website in case something goes wrong during the following process.

-Step 1: Create a New Theme File
+Step 1: Create a Separate File for Custom Shortcodes

 <?php